Online Blackjack – Best Blackjack Online Odds & Strategy

 Follow these basic premises to start playing Blackjack online or offline:

-- All cards are worth their face value in blackjack.
-However, face cards are worth ten, while the ace can count as one or 11.
+All cards are worth their face value in blackjack.
+However, face cards are worth ten, while the ace card counts as one or 11.

 Best Blackjack Strategy – How to Win